earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/04-spatial-data/2018-02-05-spatial-data-landing-page.md

 2. a url - this is the URL where the data are located.
 The URL below might look odd as it has two "http" strings in it but it is how the url's are organized on natural earth and should work.

 The `download()` function will unzip your data for you and place it in the directory that you specify.

-## Plot 4

-1. Download the natural earth data using the code below.
-Be sure to add the download packate to the TOP of your notebook.
-It is just here as an example to highlight that you will need to use this package to download the data.

-After you have downloaded the data, import the data and
-1. subset the data to include the following columns: `["REGION_WB", "CONTINENT", "POP_RANK","POP_EST", 'geometry']`
-2. Dissolve the data by region (`REGION_WB`) column and aggregate by sum and mean.
-HINT: you can provide the aggfun= argument with a [list] of functions in quotes and it will summarize numeric columns using each function
-3. Create two plots within one matplotlib figure
-    a.
-Create a plot of the sum estimated population (`POP_EST`) by region
-    b.
-Create a plot of the mean population range (`POP_RANK`) by region

-The code below will allow you to download the data required for plot 4.

 {:.input}
 ```python